zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 - **Unique perspective:** The particular way *this* civilization, in *this* collision of conditions, came to comprehend reality
 - **Irreplaceable computation:** A processing that could only occur in these specific circumstances

 Each branch generates a refined version of understanding that cannot be replicated.
-It is like a unique instrument joining an orchestra—its voice adds something that was not there before and cannot be substituted.
+It is like a unique instrument joining an orchestra, its voice adds something that was not there before and cannot be substituted.

 ### 7.4 The Computational Architecture